Sorry for not updating the blog as frequently as before! Work has been really busy,…

 What Ingredients Do I Need For This Orange Chiffon Cake?

-We will need just 5 ingredients for the chiffon cake!
+We will need just 5 ingredients for this chiffon cake!

 - Eggs: We will be separating the eggs into yolks and egg whites for this recipe.
 Use medium or large sized eggs (55 – 60g).